Thermal Break Solutions for Metal Buildings

 Heat loss at metal wall panel attachment due to thermal bridging.

-A structural thermal break or “thermal spacer block” can be used between the metal roof or wall panel and the purlins/girts to prevent thermal bridging.
+A structural thermal break or “thermal spacer block” can be used between the metal roof or wall panel and the purlins/girts to reduce thermal bridging.
 This increases the effective R-value or thermal resistance of the wall or roof assembly.
 The thermal spacer block must have sufficient compressive strength to support the loading at these connection points.

 Thermal spacer blocks provide continuous insulation for the metal building envelope.
 This improves the U value of the building’s roof and walls and reduces the ability of these assemblies to transfer heat.